Kiosk Mode: Does Android have it?

-Android devices that are locked to kiosk mode may use peripheral devices to create a self-serve user experience.
-An Android tablet locked to a mobile point-of-sale (mPoS) application may be combined with a card reader and printer peripherals.
+Android devices that are locked to kiosk mode may use peripheral devices (like secondary displays, printers, keyboards, or barcode scanners) to create a self-serve user experience.
+An Android tablet locked to a mobile point-of-sale (mPoS) application may be connected to a credit card reader and thermal printer.

 Common examples of enterprise dedicated devices that operate in Android kiosk mode include:

 - Touchscreens for ordering menu items at restaurants

 - Employee point of sale systems at retail stores

 - Ticketing and baggage tag kiosks at airports

 - Interactive seating charts used by front-of-house host staff at restaurants

 - Store directories and maps at large shopping centers

 - Self-serve payment kiosks for purchasing products or services